nix-community/nixvim/README.md

 {
   programs.nixvim = {
     extraConfigLua = ''
-      -- Print a little welcome message when nvim is opened! print("Hello world!")
+      -- Print a little welcome message when Neovim is opened! print("Hello world!")
     '';
   };
 }
 ```

-If you feel like what you are doing manually should be supported in NixVim,
+If you feel like what you are doing manually should be supported in Nixvim,
 please open an issue.

 # Contributing